-The device is placed in the IDLE mode by writing a "1" to the IDLE flag (G6 data bit).
-In this mode, all activity, except the associated on-board oscillator circuitry, the WATCHDOG logic, the clock monitor and the IDLE Timer T0, is stopped.
+The COP888CF is placed in the IDLE mode by writing a "1" to the IDLE flag (G6 data bit).
+In this mode, all activity, except the associated on-board oscillator circuitry, the Watch-Dog logic, the clock monitor and the IDLE Timer T0, is stopped.
+The power supply requirements of the microcontroller in this mode of operation are typically around 30% of normal power requirement of the microcontroller.